omondisteven/M-Poster/README.md

 ## 📱 What is a Payment Poster?

-A payment poster is a simple, effective way to display your mobile money details.
-Instead of complicated QR codes, customers just:
+A payment poster is a simple, effective way to display your mobile money details, it comes with a Qr Code that a user can simply scan using the M-Pesa App to expedite the payment process.
+Instead of complicated M-Pesa payment process, customers just:

-1. See your phone number
+1. See your payment details (Pybill, Till Number, etc)
+2. Scan Qr code attached and initiate payment or..
-2. Send money directly to it
+3. Send money directly to it
-3. That's it!
+4. That's it!

 Perfect for places where mobile money is popular but QR codes are not widely used.

 ## 🚀 How to Use

-1. Enter your phone number
+1. Enter your Payment details (Paybill, Till Number etc)
 2. Enter your name
 3. Click "GET YOUR MONEY POSTER"
 4. Share the downloaded image: